Scrimp on the slack; splurge on the sparkle – Hamster core philosophy.

 Lodging: In the last two years my cheapest stay was $5/night (La Paz, Bolivia) and the most expensive was $160 (Meroe, Sudan).
 Both were pretty extreme outliers.
 The average of all my nights was $65.
 I look at my expenses roughly every two months, and what has been a huge surprise to me was how consistent this number has been.
 From Stockholm to Sardinia, Argentina to Mauritania, through rich countries and poor, hotels come in at $65 plus or minus $5.

 A caveat is in order.
 Hotels in the US are insanely expensive.
 A grotty Econolodge can easily run to $120, the price for two nights in a perfect place in France.
 I did a run down the West Coast that was beautiful and stimulating in every possible way.
-But it scarred my credit cards, so much so that I jumped the border to Baja California for quiet time to allow them to cool off.
+But it set fire to my credit cards, so much so that I jumped the border to Baja California for quiet time to allow them to cool off.
+More recently I descended the East coast and the hotels averaged $170 per night.

 For this average price I have stayed in some appalling places – mostly because in many (especially African) countries there is only ‘awful’ and ‘Sheraton Grand’.
 But at the other end I have stayed in places that I never wanted to leave.
 A glorious place in Stuttgart; a magical gem in Levoca, Slovakia; a delight in Antigua, Guatemala.